Homemade Golden Milk Spice Mix

 Black pepper is the ground spice made from the peppercorn fruit from the Piperaceae plant, which is native to Southern India but is now also grown in Vietnam.
 It is now a staple spice used in cuisines throughout the world.

-- Simply add turmeric, ginger, coconut powder, cinnamon, cardamom, nutmeg, and black pepper in large bowl and mix well with a whisk or wooden spoon.
+Add the turmeric, ginger, coconut powder, cinnamon, cardamom, nutmeg, and black pepper in a large bowl.

 Storing this spice blend is simple: store in an airtight jar or container in a cool dry place until needed.
 Because spices have a long shelf life, this can be kept for up to two or three years.